luijar/functional-programming-js/README.md

 ##Running the tests
 Once QUnit is installed.
-You can run each test file with:
+You can run each test with the QUnit CLI by specifying the chapter number.

 ~~~
-$> node <path-to-qunit-cli.js> -t <chapter-num>/tests.js -c <chapter-num>/tests.js
+$> npm run ch[1-8]
 ~~~

 You can find "path-to-qunit-cli.js" in node_modules/qunit/bin/cli.js and "chapter-num" will be any of ch01...ch08